 14. Sell NFTs

-Non-fungible tokens, or NFTs, are getting a lot of attention lately as a lucrative creative business you can start from home.
-If you have artistic skills or know someone that does who you can partner with, creating and selling NFTs can be a great way to generate income from home.
+Non-fungible tokens, or NFTs, have garnered a lot of attention as a lucrative creative business you can start from home.
+If you or someone you know and can partner with have artistic skills, creating and selling NFTs can be a great way to generate income from home.

 Artists like FEWOCIOUS have managed to make money selling their art as NFTs to the tune of millions.
-While that might be an outlier success story, there are plenty of other artists selling NFTs they create at home.
-Take the story of Blake Jamieson, a Brooklyn-based artist who made $46,000 selling his own art pieces as NFTs.
+While those might be outlier success stories, there are plenty of other artists selling NFTs they create at home.
+And you can get creative, even if you’re not an artist.
+Take the story of Brittany Pierre, a struggling Chicago-based resident who made $109,000 selling her own art pieces and photography as NFTs, as well as flipping others’ art as NFTs.

 To get started, get familiar with the minting process first.
 You need to have a general idea of how cryptocurrency and blockchain technology work.
 That way you can confidently create NFTs to sell on marketplaces like OpenSea, SuperRare, and Foundation.